 Abortion in England and Wales is governed by 3 key laws:

-Sections 58 and 59 of the Offences Against the Persons Act underpin all UK Abortion law.
+Sections 58 and 59 of the Offences Against the Person Act underpin all UK Abortion law.
 This law establishes the taking of a life in the womb as an offence against a person.
 Anyone who attempts to “procure a miscarriage” or provide any “poison” or “instruments” to perform an abortion could receive a sentence of life imprisonment.

 The 1929 Infant Life Preservation Act was written to provide one exemption for “destroying the life of a child capable of being born alive” (i.e performing an abortion).
 This is to “preserve the life of the mother”.

 The 1967 Abortion Act was written to provide further specific exemptions and grounds for performing an abortion (see below).
-If, however, an abortion is performed outside these grounds, then an offence has been committed under the Infant Life Preservation Act 1929 and the Offences Against the Persons Act 1861.
+If, however, an abortion is performed outside these grounds, then an offence has been committed under the Infant Life Preservation Act 1929 and the Offences Against the Person Act 1861.
 The maximum sentence of which is life imprisonment.